khfiii/CostumProject/README.md

 ## Attention

-If there are errors during installation, don't forget to compile the package to recompile it.
+If there are errors after installation, like component can't load or component can't compile don't forget to compile the package to recompile it.